 - The depth of the burn

 More serious burn injuries have the potential to be catastrophic and even fatal.
 If you’re struggling with painful burn injuries caused by someone else’s negligence, you may be entitled to seek compensation.
-Call Shaked Law Firm today to learn more about your legal options.
+Call Shaked Law Personal Injury Lawyers today to learn more about your legal options.

 Types of Burn Injury